Cohomogeneity one Ricci Solitons from Hopf Fibrations: New Examples of Ricci solitons

-\begin{remarkroman} (a) Notice on the contrary that the K\"ahler examples of Feldman-Ilmanen-Knopf require the condition $-q=p$ for steady solitons and $-q > p$ for expanding solitons, see also \cite{DWCohomOneSolitons}[Theorem 4.20 and Remark 4.21].
-In the case of $\mathbb{C}P^n$ one has $p=\frac{d+2}{2}$ and thus requires $p>q^2>0$ for the argument of proposition \ref{X2PositiveCircleBundles} to work.
-In particular, the K\"ahler trajectories due to Feldman-Ilmanen-Knopf are not covered by the corollary.
-In the case of $\mathbb{C}P^n,$ the K\"ahler trajectories were also investigated by Chave-Valent \cite{CVQasuiEinsteinRenormalization}.
+\begin{remarkroman} (a) Notice on the contrary that the construction of K\"ahler Ricci solitons due to Feldman-Ilmanen-Knopf \cite{FIKSolitons} requires the condition $-q=p$ in the steady case and $-q > p$ in the expanding case, see also \cite[Theorem 4.20 and Remark 4.21]{DWCohomOneSolitons}.
+For example, in the case of $\mathbb{C}P^n$ one has $p=\frac{d+2}{2}$ and one thus requires $p>q^2>0$ for the argument of proposition \ref{X2PositiveCircleBundles} to work.
+In particular, the K\"ahler examples due to Feldman-Ilmanen-Knopf are not covered by the corollary.
+In the case of $\mathbb{C}P^n,$ these K\"ahler Ricci soliton metrics have also been investigated by Chave-Valent \cite{CVQasuiEinsteinRenormalization}.